Case Study - Employment: Rachel's Story about chronic pain and discrimination at work

 What could Rachel do?

-She met with Carrie-Ann at Lawson-West’s Leicester office and as a fellow Endometriosis sufferer, Carrie-Ann immediately understood Rachel’s condition and symptoms and acted.
-Carrie-Ann contacted the HR Manager, and, with the evidence provided by Rachel, she was able to show the company how they had not complied with current employment law legislation.
+We immediately understood Rachel’s condition and symptoms and acted.
+We contacted the HR Manager, and, with the evidence provided by Rachel, she was able to show the company how they had not complied with current employment law legislation.

 There were several avenues the company could have taken to support Rachel in her health condition, and by ignoring these and eventually moving her sideways, they had not complied with the law or their obligations as employers.
 In fact, there were several actions the employer had got wrong surrounding this case of discrimination.